Biblical Theology

 Understanding the Terminology:

-Whore: The term “whore” in this context refers to a woman who engages in sexual immorality or prostitution.
-It is used to emphasize the importance of sexual purity and fidelity within the community of Israel.
+Whore: The term “whore” in this context refers to a woman who participates in cultic prostitution associated with pagan religious practices, emphasizing sexual immorality and a lack of fidelity within the community of Israel.

 Share this: